-- Mr. Hale's crisis of faith serves as a catalyst to move the family to the industrialized town of Milton-Northern. - Nicholas Higgins is portrayed as the lead character in this theme of religious doubt, taking Mr. Hale's doubt to a deeper level. - In such reality of life's hardships is there room for religion still? - However his decision is a statement about the change taking place in England and of the novel's characters who are a living part of that change.
+- Mr. Hale's crisis of faith serves as a catalyst to move the family to the industrialized town of Milton-Northern. - Nicholas Higgins is portrayed as the lead character in this theme of religious doubt, taking Mr. Hale's doubt to a deeper level:

+In such reality of life's hardships is there still room for religion?